 - Testing labs that use helium to cool MRI machines

 - Laboratories that use liquid nitrogen, helium or argon for cryo-biology, IVF, cryosurgery or other types of cryogenic research

-- Factories that use liquid nitrogen to package meats, fruits, or dairy
+- Food production facilities that use liquid nitrogen to package meats, fruits, or dairy

 - Industrial facilities that use argon or other shield gases for welding